KIPAC/MACSS/docs/part_2.md

 2. understand the limitations of the data, such as the limiting depth, the incompleteness of the reference data sets, and the limited spatial resolution.

+Open the notebook `nb/Project_Part2.ipynb` to find a notebook you can work on this second part of the project in.

 If you want to see what things should look like, you can have a look: